geoscixyz/Toolkit/docs/content/Demos/SyntheticFilters.rst

 We use the same synthetic model here as in the previous notebook to demonstrate the effects of various 2D magnetic filters.

 Short descriptions of select filters are provided in the sections below.
-Summaries of various filters and their role in gravity and magnetic data interpretation can be found in :cite:`Roest1992`, :cite:`Macleod1993`, :cite:`Miller1994`, :cite:`Milligan1997`, :cite:`Verduzco2004`, :cite:`Isles2013`, :cite:`Dentith2014`.
+Summaries of various filters and their role in gravity and magnetic data interpretation can be found in :cite:`Nabighian1972`, :cite:`Roest1992`, :cite:`Macleod1993`, :cite:`Miller1994`, :cite:`Milligan1997`, :cite:`Verduzco2004`, :cite:`Salem2005`, :cite:`Isles2013`, :cite:`Dentith2014`.

-Click on the **'launch binder'** button here to go to the interactive magnetic data filtering notebook, and try applying the various filters discussed below.
+Click on the **'launch binder'** button below (or right-click and choose 'Open link in new tab') to go to the interactive magnetic data filtering notebook, and try applying the various filters discussed below.

 .. image:: https://mybinder.org/badge.svg
     :target: https://mybinder.org/v2/gh/geoscixyz/Toolkit/master?filepath=.%2FNotebooks%2F2_1_4_Synthetic_Mag_Data_Filters.ipynb